 We have attachments to each person for different reasons.
 This team was amazing and each model was very special.
 For some of them it was their first photoshoot and they traveled with their parents to the shoot.
 Everyone was eager and proud to be involved with a project with a cause behind it.

 If people can take one thing away from Noodled, what would you like it to be and why?

 Noodled is about beauty.
-The beauty of the ocean and beauty in humans.
+The beauty of the ocean and in humans.
 We hope to visually stimulate our viewer, bring more awareness to the importance of our ocean and the delicate state that it's in, and inspire action.
-There is a spread at the back of the book with simple suggestions and facts about what any person can do.
+There is a spread at the back of the book with simple suggestions and facts about what anyone can do.
 Any small change in people's habits can make a difference.